nanliu/puppetlabs-appdirector/README.md

 ## Puppet Modules

-There are more than 400 modules in the [Puppet Forge](http://forge.puppetlabs.com/) marketplace, and they can be used to deploy a wide variety of popular applications.
+There are more than 400 modules in the [Puppet Forge](http://forge.puppetlabs.com/), and they can be used to deploy a wide variety of popular applications.
 The example below describes the process of deploying mysql module; however, any other module can be used.
 For complex modules, please visit the [Puppet Forge](http://forge.puppetlabs.com/) for usage examples and documentation.

 1. Search and install modules